Archive-Puma/ArcadeReturns/README.md

 You need to install [LÖVE](https://love2d.org/) in your computer if you want to run the source code directly.

-All compiled versions are in the `bin /` folder within the game directories.
+All compiled versions are in the `bin/` folder within the game directories.

 :space_invader: Games
 ----